brettephillips/DatabaseAppDevelopment/README.md

 	logfile.close()
 ```

-When an error is generated in the controller, a non-speficic, generic message is passed to the presentation layer to let the user know something went wrong.
-The html templates will check if an error is passed in the following fashion:
+When an error is generated in the controller, a non-specific, generic message is passed to the presentation layer to let the user know something went wrong.
+The HTML templates will check if an error is passed in the following fashion:

 __snippet from an html template__
 ``` html